Purpose of these guidelines

 - It enables the work of dealing with e-mails to be shared if desired

-A large group may require a more sophisticated way of dealing with e-mails than forwarding, such as through a webmail facility – please contact the webmaster if you think that you may want this.
+A large group may require a more sophisticated way of dealing with e-mails than forwarding, such as through a webmail facility – please contact the Website Manager if you think that you may want this.

 The magazine and website described above are very valuable tools in advertising your group and its events, but there are many ways to contact new people and introduce them to GOC and your group.

-In some cases GOC can fund publicity initiatives for a group, for this and any other assistance with publicity the committee has a Publicity Officer who can assist you.
+In some cases GOC can fund publicity initiatives for a group, for this and any other assistance with publicity the committee has a Marketing Officer who can assist you.

 Some ideas which have proved useful are: